ssea-lab/BugTriage/DFATPL/README.md

 ## References

-If you use our dataset or code, please cite [our paper](http://digital-library.theiet.org/content/journals/10.1049/iet-sen.2017.0159):
+If you use the dataset or code, please cite [our paper](http://digital-library.theiet.org/content/journals/10.1049/iet-sen.2017.0159):

 ```
 @inproceedings{fmow2018,